onflow/kitty-items/LOCAL_DEV.md

 ### 5. Start the Flow emulator

-To find the values we'll need to complete settin up our environment, we'll need to start the Flow emulator.
+To find the values we'll need to complete setting up our environment, we'll need to start the Flow emulator.

 ```sh
 flow emulator --persist
 ```

-We're including the persist option, which will allow us to maintin the state of the emulatoed blockchain when we stop and restart the emulator.
+We're including the persist option, which will allow us to maintain the state of the emulated blockchain when we stop and restart the emulator.
 You should see the following output in your terminal:

 ```sh